Carlos Santos Shoes Review: Double Monk Straps In Wine Shadow Patina

 Unboxing – 10/10

 In this price range, this has been the best unboxing experience.
-The box itself is dark grey with a calligraphic Carlos Santos inscription on the top.
+The box itself is black with a calligraphic Carlos Santos inscription on the top.
 It has a nice feel and texture to it.
 Quite sturdy and roomy for all the accessories.

 On the side you will once more see the logo and a few details, such as last, style, leather and sole.